Parsimonious Mixed Models: Introduction

 \section{Introduction}

-During the last ten years, there has been a significant change in how psycholinguistic experiments are analyzed when both subjects and items are included as random factor, specifically a change from analyses of variance to linear mixed models ({\sc lmm}), with \citet{Baayen:Davidson:Bates:2008} providing a first major introduction.
-Within psychology this change is spreading to other areas, most notably to personality and social psychology \citep{Judd:Westfall:Kenny:2012, Westfall:Kenny:Judd:2014}.
+During the last ten years, there has been a significant change in how psycholinguistic experiments are analyzed when both subjects and items are included as random factors, specifically a change from analyses of variance to linear mixed models (LMMs), with \citet{BaayenDavidsonBates2008} providing a first major introduction.
+Although hierarchical linear models have been in existence for decades, their adoption in areas like psychology and linguistics became more widespread in areas like linguistics and psychology after \citet{PB} appeared \citep{vasishthphdbook,VasishthLewisLanguage06,BaayenDavidsonBates2008,OberauerKliegl06,KlieglRisseLaubrock2007,Kliegl2007}.
+Recently, the use of LMMs has spread to other areas of psychology, such as personality and social psychology \citep{JuddWestfallKenny2012,WestfallKennyJudd2014}.
 There are a number of reasons for this change.
-One particularly attractive feature has been that, with {\sc lmm}s, statistical inference about experimental effects and interactions no longer needs separate analyses of variance, one for subjects and one for items \citep{Clark:1973, Forster:Dickinson:1976}, but can be carried out within a single coherent framework.
+One particularly attractive feature has been that, with LMMs, statistical inference about experimental effects and interactions no longer needs separate analyses of variance, one for subjects and one for items \citep{Clark1973,ForsterDickinson1976}, but can be carried out within a single coherent framework.

 This benefit in coherence comes at some cost.
 An important part of analyzing experimental data with mixed-effects models is the selection of the proper random-effects structure.
-In principle, {\sc lmm}s not only consider variance between subjects and between items in the mean of the dependent variable (i.e., random intercepts), but also variance between subjects and between items for all main effects and interactions (i.e., random slopes) as well as correlations between intercepts and slopes.
-Let us illustrate the basic point with the most simple model with a two-level within-subject experimental manipulation and subject as the only random factor, using the formula notation of the \pkg{lme4} package for \proglang{R} described in \citet{Bates:Maechler:Bolker:Walker:2015}: \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}
+In principle, LMMs not only consider variance between subjects and between items in the mean of the dependent variable (i.e., random intercepts), but also variance between subjects and between items for all main effects and interactions (i.e., random slopes) as well as correlations between intercepts and slopes.
+Let us illustrate the basic point with the most simple model with a two-level within-subject experimental manipulation and subject as the only random factor, using the formula notation of the `lme4` package for R described in \citet{BatesMaechlerBolkerWalker2015}: